RoniJackVituli/RoniJackVituli/README.md

 Hi!
 My name is Roni Jack Vituli  I'm a Software Engineer student at Sami Shamoon College of Engineering I am a highly motivated person, and I have an affinity for the software world.
-In addition, I ran a <a href='https://www.youtube.com/RoniJackVituli'>YouTube channel</a>, where I share the knowledge I gained during my degree studies.
+Also, I ran a <a href='https://www.youtube.com/RoniJackVituli'>YouTube channel</a>, where I share the knowledge I gained during my degree studies.
 I have a desire to enrich and deepen my knowledge in the software world and discover new things.